Tomorrow's Technology Today

 ChM4 designed the bridge panel with a sensor multiplexer and fast telecom switch to sync with a dynamic optical instrument 3 mile round trip.
 All optical sensors raw data is transported over existing buried optical communications fiber.
 This is the first optical infrastructure monitoring system to use existing telecommunication infrastructure to transmit optical sensor wavelengths to a remote interrogator at that distance in the United States.
 Much greater distances can be achieved for more than 26 miles and further with repeaters.
 The IoT designed cities having central command and control centers where all information is interpreted at these locations for our smart cities of the future can be achieved.

-IntelliOptics® structural health monitoring software, developed by ChM4 is a powerful, user-friendly interface that collects data from multiple sensor types and displays status information via one centralized program.
-Also see our software section for more information and our Intelli-Insight® predictive analysis module for maintenance of critical structures.
+IntelliOptics® structural health monitoring software, developed by ChM4 Also see our software section for more information and our is a powerful, user-friendly interface that collects data from multiple sensor types and displays status information via one centralized program.
+Intelli-Insight® predictive analysis module for maintenance of critical structures.

 Equipment Sharing Concept